-Quie, a Republican, was the representative for Minnesota's 1st congressional district from 1957 to 1978.
+Quie was the representative for Minnesota’s 1st congressional district and was a Republican.
+He served from 1957 to 1978.

 Quie is shown as a purple triangle ▲ in our ideology-leadership chart below.
 Each dot was a member of the House of Representatives in 1978 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 The chart is based on the bills Quie sponsored and cosponsored.
 See full analysis methodology.

 Quie was the primary sponsor of 9 bills that were enacted.
 The most recent include:

 - H.R.
 9449 (95th): A bill to name a certain Federal building in Washington, DC, the Hubert H. Humphrey Building.

 - H.R.
 1437 (95th): A bill for the relief of Soo Jin Lee.

 - H.J.Res.
 491 (94th): Joint resolution to extend support under the Joint resolution providing for Allen J. Ellender Fellowships to disadvantaged secondary school students, and for other purposes.

 - H.R.
 8304 (94th): An Act to amend the national reading improvement program to provide more flexibility in the types of projects which can be funded, and for other purposes.